mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-window-design.md

 ## IBM i DDS WINDOWS

-IBM i DDS Keyword [WINDOW](https://www.ibm.com/docs/en/i/7.2?topic=80-window-window-keyword-display-files) is a *record-level* keyword to specify that the record format you are defining will be displayed using a window.
+IBM i DDS Keyword [WINDOW](https://www.ibm.com/docs/en/i/7.2?topic=80-window-window-keyword-display-files) is a *record-level* keyword used to specify that the record format you are defining will be displayed using a window.

 A DDS WINDOW defines a rectangular area on the grid screen commonly specified by a starting position (*upper-left* corner of the rectangle), a *height* (vertically occupying rows), and a *width* (horizontal columns).